Has Berkshire/Guardian Insurance Company Denied Your Disability Insurance Claim?

 - A Berkshire/Guardian-hired doctor reviews your file and determines that you are not disabled by minimizing your physical and mental conditions

-- You were followed by a private investigator who took video of you which Berkshire/Guardian claims is inconsistent with your restrictions of lifting, standing or sitting
+- You were followed by a private investigator who took video of you which Berkshire/Guardian claims is inconsistent with your restrictions of lifting, standing, sitting, bending, stooping or reaching

 If Berkshire/Guardian sends you to a functional capacity exam (FCE) or independent medical exam (IME), you should seek assistance from an experienced, top-rated disability insurance attorney or ERISA lawyer first before you say or do anything fatal to your claim.